chintanboghara/Networking-And-Protocols/DNS.md

 2. **Scalability:** Handles billions of queries daily.
 3. **Efficiency:** Caching speeds up subsequent lookups.
 4. **Flexibility:** Supports dynamic updates and complex configurations.

----

-Let me know if you'd like to explore DNS records, security, or its real-world applications further!